Skip to content

 Why Are Students Claiming Asylum?

-Some students claim they were unaware of the true cost of living and could not afford to continue studies, prompting legal advisors to recommend asylum as an alternative legal route.
+Some students claim they were unaware of the true cost of living and could not afford to continue studies.
+You can also explore hidden costs of studying abroad before making decisions.

 Policy and Sector Impact